 3. When he/she expects you to change.

-The truest form of love is one that’s unconditional.
+Knowing when to move on from a relationship is hard.
+However, you must remember that the truest form of love is one that’s unconditional.
 Your partner shouldn’t expect you to change, unless it’s for your well-being (such as to quit smoking or to adopt a healthier diet).
 Some of my friends had ex-boyfriends who wanted them to change, such as to dress up more often to look prettier or to lose weight when said friend was of healthy weight.
 There was even one who actually suggested my friend to shave her arm and leg hair because he felt it was a given for girls!

 4. When you stay on, expecting he/she will change.